Reporting and investigation of accidents, dangerous occurrences and diseases at work

 If you have an accident or near miss at work, make sure it is reported promptly and is subject to an internal investigation.

-There is comprehensive information on the HSE website about the circumstances that lead to a report being made.
-The main criteria is that the incident is "work related" and happened "out of or in connection with work".
+There is comprehensive information on the Health and Safety Executive (HSE) website about the circumstances that lead to a report being made.
+The main criteria is that the incident is work related and happened out of or in connection with work.
 Work related means:

 - the way the work was carried out